improving-minnesota/angular-training/labs/code/lab-01-setup.md

 grunt runapp:development
 ```

-- This kicks of a Node server and serves up our `index.html` page.
+- This kicks off a Node server and serves up our `index.html` page.

 - Open your browser and navigate to http://localhost:3000.